 Now universities' involvement to programs related to citizen's lifelong learning is diversified and expanding.
 While there are large-scale lifelong learning centers which offer wide arrays of courses to adults by lecturers recruited in and outside the university faculties (e.g. centers run by private universities in urban areas), there are small-scale centers functioning as a connecting bridge between a local society and a university, which is willing to reach out and take part in solving problems of the locality (e.g. centers run by national universities in remote areas).
-The latter type includes the center for research and education for lifelong learning of Wakayama university for an example, a center which was set up in 1998 and has attract some attention as one of the innovative and unique examples : it employed for its teaching staff an officer of the local government who had been for many years at the post of Social Education Coordinator and had abundant experience in promoting adult education in local communities (which is in Japan rather unusual for an in-university institution); it has attempted not only to help the local government or local citizens to solve their problems, utilizing a reservoir of knowledge and the network of human resource which the university has accumulated, but also apparently to urge the university faculty in turn to re-think about the nature and process of knowledge they are producing, by feeding back its experience of work/activities conducted in cooperation with local people.
+The latter type includes the center for research and education for lifelong learning of Wakayama university for an example, a center which was set up in 1998 and has attracted attention as one of the innovative and unique examples: it employed for its teaching staff an officer of the local government who had been for many years at the post of Social Education Coordinator and had abundant experience in promoting adult education in local communities (which is in Japan rather unusual for an in-university institution); it has attempted not only to help the local government or local citizens to solve their problems, utilizing a reservoir of knowledge and the network of human resource which the university has accumulated, but also apparently to urge the university faculty in turn to re-think about the nature of knowledge they are producing and their process of producing it, by feeding back the center's experience of work/activities conducted in cooperation with local people.

-However, in recent years centers of lifelong learning at national universities tend to be having a hard time, by a shift in the university's management which tends to prioritize projects which are expected to contribute more directly to the entrants hunting, in order to win an ever-increasing competition to attract high school graduates in a continuous decline of 18+ population: some centers face restructuring (e.g. merger with other in-university center) and some other are made to drift away from their original mission of connecting the university to the local society and have to serve the university faculty first, for example, through its involvement in promoting the faculty's good practice of education or in faculty development activities.
-Apart from above, centers of lifelong learning of Japanese universities generally has a problem of poor staffing: in centers run by national universities, full-time teaching staff is often very small.
-A current society is full of difficult challenges which await people's action; universities are expected to make most of their academic and human resources and play an important role in such a society, by involving in producing both knowledge and proactive people/organizations of people necessary for solving various problems and the social betterment.
+However, in recent years centers of lifelong learning at national universities tend to be having a hard time, by a shift in the university's management which tends to prioritize projects which are expected to contribute more directly to the entrants hunting, in order to win an ever-increasing competition to attract high school graduates in a continuous decline of 18+ population: some centers face restructuring (e.g. shut-down or merger with other in-university centers or sections) and some other are made to drift away from their original mission of connecting the university to the local society and have to serve the university faculty first, for example, through its involvement in promoting the faculty's good practice of education or in faculty development activities.
+Apart from above, centers of lifelong learning of Japanese universities generally have a problem of poor staffing: in centers run by national universities, they often have extremely small administrative staff, and in those run by private universities, full-time teaching staff is often very small.

+A current society is full of difficult challenges which await people's action; universities are expected to make most of their academic and human resources and play an important role in such a society, by committed to producing both knowledge and proactive people/organizations of people necessary for solving various problems and social betterment.
 Universities then, should acknowledge the value of lifelong learning of local people and the significant role which the centers of lifelong learning can play in promoting it, and offer a sincere support for the centers' mission.